 10. IMPERIAL PALACE (HOFBURG PALACE)

-Along with the Schönbrunn Palace and the Hofburg Palace in Vienna (read our guide to Vienna here), the Hofburg Palace in Innsbruck is one of the 3 top historical monuments in Austria.
+Along with the Schönbrunn Palace and the Hofburg Palace in Vienna (read our guide to Vienna here), the Hofburg Palace in Innsbruck is one of Austria’s top three historical monuments.

 The palace was recently restored to its opulent past.
 The Giant’s Hall, Guards’ Hall and Lorraine Room showcase the wealth and influence of the mighty Habsburg Dynasty.